-While you don’t have a legal requirement to terminate an employee who engages in sexual harassment, it is probably in your company’s best interest not to delay removing the employee.
-Ongoing sexual harassment not only creates a dangerous work environment, but it also opens your company up to employee lawsuits.
+While you don’t have a legal requirement to terminate an employee who engages in harassment, it is probably in your company’s best interest not to delay removing the employee.
+Ongoing harassment not only creates a dangerous work environment but also opens your company up to employee lawsuits.

-When you hire employees, you do a background check on them and you expect they will not steal from you.
-Unfortunately, some people don’t always act scrupulously.
-Employees may steal merchandise, cash, or intellectual property.
+When you hire employees, you do a background check on them and expect that they will not steal from you.
+Unfortunately, some people don’t always act scrupulously—employees may steal merchandise, cash, or intellectual property.

-The moment you know an employee has stolen from your company, document the incident and terminate the employee.
+The moment you know an employee has stolen from your company or damaged company property, document the incident and terminate the employee.
 You may even consider filing a claim against them to recover your losses.

 When an employee uses drugs at work, it can place everyone in danger, including them.
 It can also cause lost productivity and decrease employee morale.
 Illegal drug use will justify an immediate termination.

-Even using legal drugs at work, like alcohol, could result in immediate termination of an offending employee.
-Alcohol abuse costs U.S. businesses nearly a quarter of a trillion dollars in lost productivity.
+Even using legal drugs at work, like alcohol, could result in the immediate termination of an offending employee.
 Small businesses have a right and a duty to restrict both legal and illegal drug use at work.
 Violations of that policy should result in termination.

 No one enjoys firing other people, but it is often necessary.
-As long as there is no discrimination against a protected class, employment at-will gives small businesses broad discretion to terminate employees for any or no reason.
+As long as there is no discrimination against a protected class, employment-at-will gives small businesses a reason to fire someone for any or no reason.
 Dishonesty, negativity, and illegal activity disrupt your workplace and reduce productivity.
-To keep your business growing, you must take prompt action, including firing offending employees.
+To keep your business growing, you must take prompt action, including terminating offending employees.